motistudio/celli/README.md

 Each cache implements a similar API to Map.
 We have some simple methods such as `set`, `get`, `delete` and `has`.
 The cache is also iterable, if we need to iterate over its values, keys or entries.

-And, we get a special `clean()` method.
+In addition, we get a special `clean()` method.
-This method will not only clear the cache from all its values, but it will also wait for every cleanup operation if we have any.
+This method will not only clear the cache from all its values, but it will also wait for every cleanup operation if there are any.
-This is important for memory management and **graceful shutdowns**.
+This is important for freeing resources and for **graceful shutdowns**.

 For making things simpler, we also expose a global `clean()` method for all the top-level memoization.
 It will clean every memoized function created with `@Cache` decorator, designed to cache shutdowns: